 DUI blood draws are quite prevalent during dates or events when alcohol consumption is common.
 There have been approximately 336 DUI arrests during this year’s SXSW/Spring Break alone.
 During holidays and special event weekends, Austin police officers are on the lookout for intoxicated drivers and now enact “No Refusal Weekends” where police are automatically issued warrants to take blood from drivers who are suspected of driving under the influence.

 Car accidents involving drivers charged with DUI also have increased consequences.
 Those who are injured in DUI related car accidents should be aware that they may be entitled to recover money damages for their injuries.
 Victims of DUI accidents can receive reimbursement for their out of pocket expenses, as well as compensation for pain and suffering, mental distress, lost wages and other losses.

-An Austin car accident attorney from Terry & Kelly, PLLC can assist those who have been involved in DUI and DWI car accidents.
+An Austin car accident attorney from TK Injury Lawyers can assist those who have been involved in DUI and DWI car accidents.
 Our experienced team is familiar with the complexities of DUI and DWI cases and can help explain your rights.
-Call Terry & Kelly, PLLC at 512-910-2000 to schedule a consultation.
+Call TK Injury Lawyers at 512-910-2000 to schedule a consultation.

 Summer is almost here, and that means road trip season.
 While getting out on the road with your family is a great way to see the country and reconnect with friends and loved ones, you want to make sure to keep your kids safe in the process – and to be in compliance with Texas’s […]

 It is an unfortunate fact of life, but accidents happen.
 Every day in Texas, people behind the wheel find themselves in a collision with other drivers and sadly suffer injury to their bodies and their vehicles.
 However, the greatest loss in a fender bender tends to occur when one or both parties is uninsured.
 Car […]